 Compare Obsolete Mentor, who can do what they teach and are capable of teaching, but they are a bit behind in how it works.
 Compare More Powered Protégé, in which the disciple has more powers than the mentor (and sometimes overlaps with this).
 Compare Sabotutor for those who deliberately train their pupil wrong.
 For characters generally giving advice for things they know nothing about, see The Blind Leading the Blind.
 See also Anti-Role Model, when a character is presented as someone the audience should not emulate.
 Contrast Uncertified Expert, where the character is actually good at what he does, but never got the training or license for it.

 - Tondemon Higashi from Battle Club like Genma below is a played with example.
 He led Swan Academy to eight successive all-Japan championships but is shown to be Secretly Selfish and shown to be something of a Jaded Washout.
 Kuniko Mukoda Start of Darkness was a wrestling prodigy like his first student Ginkakuji Tamami.
-However he saw her as little more then a Poor Man's Substitute and never believed that she could make it.
+However, he saw her as little more than a Poor Man's Substitute and never believed that she could make it.
 He quickly planned on replacing her upon meeting Tamamis daughter.

 - In Cells at Work!, Red Blood Cell (AE3803) is given a Kohai Red Blood Cell to look after and mentor.
 Only AE3803 is the resident Cute Clumsy Girl with No Sense of Direction and gets easily distracted, while her kohai is disciplined and serious about the job.
 AE3803 herself lampshades she's a terrible senpai and even apologizes to her kohai.
 Though to her credit, what she lacks in competence, AE3803 makes up in determination, continuing to deliver oxygen even during the Darkest Hour and vowing to keep going to the very end.
 It is this undying determination that does inspire her kohai.